Fast Sampling for Bayesian Max-Margin Models: Stochastic Subgradient MCMC

-In existing SGLD methods~\cite{welling2011bayesian}, it is recommended to use a polynomial decaying stepsize to save the MH correction step of the Langevin proposals.
+In existing SGLD methods~\citep{welling2011bayesian}, it is recommended to use a polynomial decaying stepsize to save the MH correction step of the Langevin proposals.
 When the stepsize properly decays, the Markov chain would gradually converge to the target posterior.
 One subtle part of the method is thus on tuning the discretization stepsize.
 A pre-specified annealing scheme (if not chosen properly) would make the chain either miss or oscillate around the target.
-More recent work~\cite{TehThiVol2014a} recommends some relatively optimal scheme for SGLD.
-Inspired by adaptive stepsizes for (sub)gradient descent methods~\cite{duchi2011adaptive}, we in this paper adopt the same adaptive stepsize setting for our SSGLD methods.
-As we shall see in the experiments, such scheme is indeed beneficial to yielding faster mixing speeds.
+More recent work~\citep{TehThiVol2014a} recommends some relatively optimal scheme for SGLD.
+Inspired by adaptive stepsizes for (sub)gradient descent (AgaGrad) methods~\citep{duchi2011adaptive}, we, in this paper, adopt the same adaptive stepsize setting for our SSGLD methods~\citep{li2015preconditioned}.
+As we shall see in the experiments, such a scheme is beneficial to yield faster mixing speeds.

-We can derive stochastic subgradient Hamiltonian dynamics likewise.
-Here, we adopt an improved version of stochastic gradient HMC~\cite{ding2014bayesian} to derive our stochastic subgradient Nose-Hoover thermostat (SSGNHT), which generates samples via $m$ steps of the following iterations:
+We can derive stochastic subgradient Hamiltonian Monte Carlo likewise.
+We adopt an improved version of stochastic gradient HMC~\citep{ding2014bayesian} to derive our stochastic subgradient Nose-Hoover thermostat (SSGNHT), which generates samples via the following iterations:

-Again we omit the MH correction step by adopting adaptive annealing stepsizes.
-With the properly chosen stepsizes and thermostats initialization, the SSGNHT simulation would generate posterior samples more efficiently.
+Again we omit the MH correction step and the SSGNHT simulations would generate posterior samples more efficiently with the properly decaying stepsizes and thermostat initialization.